ESL Teacher Life Long (1)

 Listening Game #2 : Bingo!

 Bingo is another excellent ESL listening game.
-It’s engaging and works on target vocabulary or sounds or comprehension.
-There are so many fun topics for playing Bingo.
-My favorites work on skills such as beginning sounds, listening for details, and holiday vocabulary.
+It’s engaging and there are so many fun topics for playing Bingo.
+We work on skills such as beginning sounds, listening for details, and holiday vocabulary.
 Engagement is high as students listen for what to mark on their Bingo card.
 You can check for understanding with each question.

-For that reason, I made the bingo games below.
-In the first, the teacher says a word and shows the picture card.
-Student listen for the beginning sound.
-They cover the letter that makes the corresponding sound.
-In the second game, the teacher read a series of 3 clues.
-Students decide which picture on their game board matches those clues.
-Discuss the correct answer as needed.
-Click on the photos to learn more about these resources on TPT.
+For the games below, the teacher reads a series of 3 clues.
+Students decide which picture on their game board matches those clues and discuss the correct answers as needed.
+Choose from general listening bingo, school vocabulary bingo, and animal listening bingo.
+Click on the photos here and at the bottom of the post to learn more about these resources on TPT.

 Listening Game #3 : Listen and Draw